magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43102-salable-quantity-not-updated-correctly.md

 <ins>Actual results</ins>:

-Salable quantity is not updated when a refund is issued before shipping the order and product is returned to the stock.
+Salable quantity is not updated when a refund is issued before shipping the order, and the product is returned to the stock.

 ## Apply the patch